 Dear Mr. Jones,

-As a young and motivated individual I am extremely interested in submitting an application for the advertised Trainee Administrative Assistant position with John Smith and Associates, as advertised on the Randstad website.
+As a young and motivated individual, I am extremely interested in submitting an application for the advertised Trainee Administrative Assistant position with John Smith and Associates, as advertised on the Randstad website.

 In November 2014 I completed my VCE studies and also obtained a Certificate II in Business Administration.
 This has given me a range of practical capabilities that will meet the needs of this role.